Economies of Scale

 Storage: Wasted Space & Greater Difficulty

-Storing more units can require at least one more storage building, thus increasing the costs of storing than with storing fewer items.
+Storing more units can require at least one more storage building, thus increasing the per unit costs of storing than with storing fewer items.
 If the extra storage building is underutilized, with not enough units inside to financially compensate for the building's construction, maintenance, or operating costs, then the business's inputs increase relative to output and thus per unit storage costs increase.
 This is especially true if the extra storage building is of a larger size rather than smaller.

 As for individual buildings, a larger building can be less cost effective than a smaller one.
 When a building reaches a certain size, logistics become significantly more complicated.
 It becomes much harder to stock, locate, and retrieve units without more expensive and advanced equipment and technology.
 This can be more expensive per unit stored if the building is underutilized.